10 Tips To Make Exercise More Enjoyable

 Focus on developing ‘body positivity’ and you’ll start to respect your body and accept it for where it is right now.
 This will motivate you to take care of your body with healthy meals and regular exercise.

-If you are just getting started on your fitness journey, my BBG program has four beginner weeks to help get you started.
+If you are just getting started on your fitness journey, the High Intensity with Kayla program has four beginner weeks to help get you started.
 You can modify the exercises and repeat these weeks as many times as you need to.
 Be accountable to yourself, and listen to your body!

 2. Try something new and different

 If you aren’t enjoying the exercise that you are doing at the moment, that could be a sign that it’s time to change your workout.
-If you are using my BBG programs in the SWEAT app, try a challenge or have a go at a quick workout!
+If you are using the Sweat app, try a challenge or have a go at a quick workout!

 3. Keep the workout short (but intense)

 Make your workouts more exciting by keeping them short but intense.
 If your workout is getting too easy, increase the weight.
 You can also try taking shorter rest breaks so that your heart rate stays high (not stopping to chat or scroll through Instagram!) and the workout will be even quicker.